OmniLlama/LAB-Assist/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.

-## NOTE: If files missing / unable to build
+## NOTE: If files missing / unable to build + NOTE TO GRADER

 run npm update